BryanShirl/Conodont_Crystals/Conodont_Mtex_scripts/INSTRUCTION.md

 ### Prerequisites

-This code is run in Matlab (R2022b) using the MTEX tool box.
+This code is run in Matlab (R2023a) using the [MTEX toolbox](https://mtex-toolbox.github.io/).
 Further information on the installation of MTEX can be found at https://mtex-toolbox.github.io/.

 ### Usage